odoo/odoo/doc/reference/orm.rst

                  discouraged.

-Common operations with dates and datetimes such as addition, substraction or fetching the start/end of a period are exposed through the wrapper :class:`~odoo.fields.DateLike` which :class:`~odoo.fields.Date` and :class:`~odoo.fields.Datetime` inherit from, however these helpers are also available by importing `odoo.tools.date_utils`.
+Common operations with dates and datetimes such as addition, substraction or fetching the start/end of a period are exposed through both :class:`~odoo.fields.Date` and :class:`~odoo.fields.Datetime`.

-.. autoclass:: odoo.fields.DateLike
-    :show-inheritance:
-    :members: start_of, end_of, add, subtract
+These helpers are also available by importing `odoo.tools.date_utils`.

 .. autoclass:: odoo.fields.Date
     :show-inheritance:
-    :members: today, context_today, to_date, to_string
+    :members: today, context_today, to_date, to_string, start_of, end_of, add, subtract

 .. autoclass:: odoo.fields.Datetime
     :show-inheritance:
-    :members: now, today, context_timestamp, to_datetime, to_string
+    :members: now, today, context_timestamp, to_datetime, to_string, start_of, end_of, add, subtract

 .. _reference/orm/fields/relational: